zenaton/rfcs/node-syntax-v2.md

 await this.dispatch.post('https://slack.com/api/chat.postMessage', {...}, { Content-type: 'application/json', Authorization });
 ```

-## Processing API from a 3rd Party Service
+## Processing APIs from a 3rd Party Service

-For 3rd party API supported by Zenaton (supporting authentification and webhooks as event), a special syntax would be provided
+For 3rd party APIs supported by Zenaton (supporting authentification and webhooks as event), a special syntax would be provided

 ### If 3rd party provides a Rest API